Have you ever had gooseberries (also known as ‘ribes’)?

 Bake at 375° for 40-45 minutes or until your crust is golden brown and flaky.
 Check crust to keep from burning.

-A warning: this isn’t the kind of pie that is perfectly sliceable.
+Another note: this isn’t the kind of pie that is perfectly sliceable.
 You might need to scoop out servings with a spoon.
 Even so, it’s such an enjoyable treat especially with a scoop of vanilla ice cream.

 To grow gooseberries: Gooseberries do well in cooler climates.
 It’s best if they are planted in zones 3-5.
 If you have room for a shrub that is about 3-4? tall and wide, you should be able to plant your own currants and gooseberries.
 Gooseberries and currants are not at all difficult to grow, and they tolerate a wider range of conditions than most fruit plants.
 Choose a location that receives some afternoon shade.
 Our plants were purchased at Edible Landscaping.